- 250 g strong bread flour

-- Mix well again, then add the melted butter and ¾ of the milk and mix to a soft dough, add more milk if needed the dough must not be too dry (tight) bear in mind you will have to roll it out later.
+- Mix well, add the melted butter and ¾ of the milk.
+Mix to a soft dough.
+Add more milk if needed.
+The dough must not be too dry (tight).
+You will have to roll it out later.

-- Knead well for 2-3 minutes, then place in a warmed bowl cover with film and leave to prove ‘til roughly double in size.
+- Knead well for 2-3 minutes, then place in a warmed bowl cover with film and leave to prove until roughly double in size.

-- Gently turn the dough out onto a floured bench and gently roll out stretching carefully until you have a roughly 30cm square or thereabouts.
-Don’t go mad here or the gluten will tighten and the dough will not roll or stretch out.
+- Gently turn the dough out onto a floured bench.
+Gently roll out, stretching carefully until you have a roughly 30cm square or thereabouts.
+Don't go mad here, or the gluten will tighten, and the dough will not roll or stretch out.

-- Mix the brown sugar and cinnamon together and sprinkle over the dough right to the edges.
+- Mix the brown sugar and cinnamon together.
+Sprinkle over the dough right to the edges.

 - Roll the dough up until you have a long sausage shape.